FRRouting/frr/doc/user/bgp.rst

    Display Listen sockets and the vrf that created them.
 Useful for debugging of when listen is not working and this is considered a developer debug statement.

+.. clicmd:: debug bgp allow-martian

+   Enable or disable BGP accepting martian nexthops from a peer.
+Please note this is not an actual debug command and this command is also being deprecated and will be removed soon.
+The new command is :clicmd:`bgp allow-martian-nexthop`

 .. clicmd:: debug bgp bfd

    Enable or disable debugging for BFD events.
 This will show BFD integration